luke1601/RoomReservation/README.md

 # RoomReservation
 This program implements a reservation system for booking time in a collection of rooms.
 It provides the creation and deletion of reservations (on a single day), and prints information about the overall schedule and the reservations held by a particular person.
-# Installing GCC compiler for Windows users
+# Installing GCC compiler for windows users
 http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/
-# Compiling and Running Multiple Files without GCC
+# Compiling and running multiple files without GCC
 This is for Windows users. https://msdn.microsoft.com/en-us/library/bb384838.aspx
-# Compiling and Running Multiple Files with GCC
+# Compiling and running multiple files with GCC
 After you have downloaded or forked the repository.
 OSX:
 1. Open Terminal